inchworms/inchworms/_posts/2013-08-22-berlin-map.md

 **working json**

 Isn't it gorgeous?
 And look at the colors!
-Anyway then I made a choropleth map out of it and finally (took me half a day and a movie-evening with friend(there were complaing I wasn't watching)) got bars that are transforming from the BOTTOM to the top like normal bars do and not from the top to bottom.
-And the number of the population that are supposed to be on every bar is not there, although its on my localhost, argggggg!
-Just imagine they are there.
+Anyway then I made a choropleth map out of it and finally (took me half a day and a movie-evening with friend(there were complaing I wasn't watching)) got bars that are transforming from the BOTTOM to the top like normal bars do and not from the top to bottom. <s>And the number of the population that are supposed to be on every bar is not there, although its on my localhost, argggggg!
+Just imagine they are there.</s>Resolved.
+Thanks to Matt!

-<div id="geo_mapping_berlin" style="height: 550px;" ></div>
+<div id="geo_mapping_berlin" style="height: 650px;" ></div>

 <script type="text/javascript">
 (function() {

-      //Width and height
       var w = 800;
-      var h = 550;
+      var h = 650;

         //Create SVG element
       var svg = d3.select("#geo_mapping_berlin")
             .append("svg")
             .attr("width", w)